ordina-jworks/ordina-jworks.github.io/_posts/2016-07-20-Automation-testing-with-postman.md

 ![Alt text](/img/postman-2016/test_csv.jpg)
 <br/>
 <br/>
-Back to the runner modal.
+Back to the runner window.
 Select the "Calculator" collection and the "Production" environment.
 Click the "Choose Files" button and select the csv file you just created, click the "Preview" button to check for any inconsistenties.
 As there are 4 entries in our csv we want to use to feed our test enter 4 in the iteration inputfield.
 <br/>
 <br/>
 ![Alt text](/img/postman-2016/runner_csv.jpg)